INTERVIEW WITH TOM BRENDT – BY LYNN PESTKA

 Tell us what your camps are all about?

 Our Fanatic Pro Camps should transmit all the fun of this sport - a week packed with knowledge, exercises and windsurfing training in great company, with good

 times together on and off of the water and lots of fun!
 During our camps everybody will improve their windsurfing level in a relaxed but progressive and very enjoyable week at some of the best

 Which FBC spots will you be holding camps at this year?

-We have chosen the same FBC´s as in the past two years as it has been working out really well at those spots, with their great service and equipment.
+We have chosen the same FBC´s as in the past ten years as it has been working out really well at those spots, with their great service and equipment.
 So in

 Are the camps different at each spot?